If you are wondering what some farming term means, find it here.

 Extreme weather: Severe weather events that are unusual or unseasonal.

-Factory farming: A method of intensive farming where animals are raised in confinement, often indoors, in order to maximise their growth rate for maximum profit.
+Factory farming: A method of intensive farming where animals are raised in confinement, often indoors, in order to maximize their growth rate for maximum profit.
 Also known as industrial animal farming.

 Fairtrade: A model of trade where the price for produce is raised and maintained to cover the costs of sustainable production, empower farmers and encourage environmental and sustainable farming practices.